 This is an introductory course in the areas of chemistry and physics.
 Topics discussed include matter, elements, compounds, periodic table, balancing equations, acids, bases, solutions, energy, motion, forces, waves, heat, and radioactivity.
 Students are required to pass this course (or to take Chemistry or Physics) to fulfill their physical science requirement for graduation.
 This course cannot follow chemistry or physics.
-A notebook and research project are required.
 Purchase of a scientific calculator is recommended.
 Splash-proof chemical safety goggles must be purchased.